Choose a job you love, and you will never have to work a day in your life. (Confucius)

 Your growth in the field will also be rapid, in comparison to other ordinary lawyers.
 That is the reason, most of them start preparing for their CA/CS examinations simultaneously with their LL.B.

-LPO stands for Legal Process Outsourcing, it refers to the practice of law firms getting legal support services from other outside companies.
+LPO stands for Legal Process Outsourcing, it refers to the practice of law firms getting legal support services from other companies usually outside their country.

 This industry has grown recently in India and is growing rapidly.